 Where to stay in Damgan?
 Hôtel de la Plage

-This 3-star hotel is ideally located facing the sea with 17 sea-view rooms that are quite nice.
-We were in number 17, which is spacious and has a small balcony.
-The address also offers a relaxation area with a spa, a treatment cabin, and a sauna, but we unfortunately didn’t have much time to take advantage of it.
+This 3-star hotel is ideally located facing the sea with 17 quite nice sea-view rooms.
+We stayed in room #17, which is spacious and has a small balcony.
+The address also offers a relaxation area with a spa, a treatment cabin, and a sauna, but unfortunately, we didn’t have much time to enjoy it.

 Hôtel de la Plage